 Assistive speech technologies including silent speech interface for laryngectomees, dysarthric speech recognition and analysis, speech synthesis

-Neurogenic motor speech disorders due to and digitial (speech) biomarkers for amyotrophic lateral sclerosis (ALS)
+Neurogenic motor speech disorders due to and digital (speech) biomarkers for amyotrophic lateral sclerosis (ALS)

 Neural speech decoding for brain-computer interfaces (BCIs)